When Should You Take the MCAT?

 • Sociology: One semester

 These recommended courses overlap somewhat with the general prerequisites you’ll need to apply for medical school.
-However, since you may take the MCAT well before completing all of these courses, talk to your pre-health advisor about when makes sense to register for the test based on your own unique circumstances.
+Talk to your pre-health advisor about when it makes sense to register for the MCAT based on your own unique circumstances.

 Many pre-med students plan to take the MCAT by May of their junior year.
 However, sophomores who have already completed their prerequisite courses and feel well-prepared may confidently take the exam early.
-It’s a good idea to talk to your pre-health advisor about your specific situation before deciding what to do.
+It’s a good idea to talk to your pre-health advisor about your specific situation before deciding when to register for the MCAT.

-The latest exam date for the MCAT during any cycle year is early to mid-September, but my team at MedSchoolCoach has found waiting that long decreases your odds of getting accepted into med school.
-Remember, MCAT score release dates are usually 4 weeks after you take the test.
+The latest exam date for the MCAT during any cycle year is early to mid-September.
+Still, MedSchoolCoach Physician Advisors have found that waiting that long decreases your odds of getting accepted into med school.

 Having your MCAT score in hand earlier is helpful because:

-• It helps create a realistic list of schools you should apply to, instead of applying to too many reach or far-reach schools.
+• It helps create a realistic list of schools you should apply to, instead of applying to too many reach, far-reach, or safety schools.

 • It lets you take advantage of the rolling admissions process that most medical schools use.
-While your MCAT score is not technically required to submit your application, most schools will not look at your application until the primary application service updates it with your MCAT score.
+While your MCAT score is not technically required to submit your application, most schools will not look at your application until the primary application service uploads your MCAT score.

 • It gives you more time to work on your application.
 Writing your personal statement or completing volunteer hours for your medical school application is a huge undertaking.
-Starting as early as January of your application year is our advice.
+We advise starting all these aspects as early as January of your application year.

 Most students who take the MCAT in August or September (around the beginning of their senior year) apply to medical school the following application cycle, which is perfectly acceptable; it simply necessitates a gap year.